vuepress-theme-hope/vuepress-theme-hope/docs/theme/src/config/theme/plugin.md

 ## cleanUrl

-Options for cleaning url suffix, set to `false` to disable this feature.
+Options for cleaning URL suffix, set to `false` to disable this feature.

 ### cleanUrl.normalSuffix